 Companies today manage three times more customer data than they did five years ago, according to the Zendesk Customer Experience Trends Report.
 With more information on leads and customers, sales reps are better able to understand their buyers and deliver personalized service.

 But too much data can be overwhelming.
-You have to be able to consolidate that data in a way that tells a bigger picture.
-Otherwise, you won’t be able to make heads or tails of the information you do have.
+You must be able to consolidate that valuable information in a way that tells a bigger story.
+Otherwise, you won’t be able to make heads or tails of what you do have.

-4 key benefits of CRM software
+10 benefits of a CRM

 1. Save time with automation

 According to a RingCentral study, 69 percent of workers spend up to an hour a day navigating between tools and apps to complete tasks.
 Your sales team could be spending that time selling.
 CRM software increases productivity by automating administrative tasks on a single platform.

 Consider sales activity tracking—a task that’s particularly time-consuming to do manually.
 A CRM system automatically records and stores reps’ phone calls, emails, and texts with leads.
 This minimizes the amount of administrative work for reps, giving them more time to focus on nurturing prospects and closing deals.